mikegc-aws/amazon-bedrock-smolagents-litellm/README.md

-# SmoL and LiteLLM Demos with Amazon Bedrock
+# smolagents and LiteLLM Demos with Amazon Bedrock

 This repository demonstrates how to use Hugging Face's smolagents and LiteLLM's model abstraction with Amazon Bedrock's language models.
 These examples show how to leverage these libraries for both agent-based interactions (Bedrock + smolagents + LiteLLM) and direct model access (Bedrock + LiteLLM).